npanuhin/YUZU_wiki_icons/README.md

 This project is intended to fill the [YUZU wiki](https://yuzu-emu.org/game/) page with game icons.

+## About

+Game icons were sourced from Nintendo eShop mostly by script with 1000x1000 resolution and PNG format.
+You can find them [here](icons1000).
+However, there are exceptions: some icons were taken by hand, some have a different resolution.

+The icons were then downscaled with Photoshop to 256x256 PNG images.
+You can find them [here](icons256).

 ## Requirements

 - Python 3 (PIP): [requests](https://pypi.org/project/requests/), [beautifulsoup4](https://pypi.org/project/beautifulsoup4/), [Pillow](https://pypi.org/project/Pillow/)